liesnikov/extensible-elaborator/paper/main.md

 In this section, we describe the core of the type system we implement.
 We take pi-forall [@weirichImplementingDependentTypes2022] as a basis for the system and extend it with metavariables in the core syntax and implicit arguments in the surface syntax.
-However, for all other purposes, we leave the core rules intact and therefore, the core calculus too.
+However, for all other purposes, we leave the core rules intact and, therefore, the core calculus too.

 ## Basic language and rules ##